 Advocacy is the process of acting on behalf of the Montclair Public Library to increase public funds and ensure the Library has the resources it needs to thrive.
+(Learn more about Library funding here.)

 The Library is essential to the health of our community.
 More than just books, the Library provides free access to technology and digital resources, supports workforce development, and offers a wealth of information and support that can be life-changing.
 A community center that brings together people of all ages, cultural backgrounds, and income levels, the Library is a driver of access and equity in Montclair.